-- (a) an entity that - (i) is incorporated or organized under the laws of a country, or a political subdivision of a country, other than Canada, - (ii) is regulated as a banking institution or trust company by the government, or an agency of the government, of the country under the laws of which it is incorporated or organized, or a political subdivision of that country, and - (iii) has equity, as reported in its most recent audited financial statements, of not less than the equivalent of \$100,000,000; - (b) an affiliate of an entity referred to in paragraph (a) or paragraphs (a), (b), or (c) of the definition of "Canadian custodian" if either of the following applies: - (i) the affiliate has equity, as reported in its most recent audited financial statements, of not less than the equivalent of \$100,000,000; - (ii) the entity referred to in paragraph (a) or paragraphs (a), (b), or (c) of the definition of "Canadian custodian" has assumed responsibility for all of the custodial obligations of the affiliate for the cash and securities the affiliate holds for a client or investment fund;
+- (a) an entity that - (i) is incorporated or organized under the laws of a country, or a political subdivision of a country, other than Canada,

+- (ii) is regulated as a banking institution or trust company by the government, or an agency of the government, of the country under the laws of which it is incorporated or organized, or a political subdivision of that country, and - (iii) has equity, as reported in its most recent audited financial statements, of not less than the equivalent of \$100,000,000; - (b) an affiliate of an entity referred to in paragraph (a), (b) or (c) of the definition of "Canadian custodian", or paragraph (a) of this definition, if either of the following applies: - (i) the affiliate has equity, as reported in its most recent audited financial statements, of not less than the equivalent of \$100,000,000; - (ii) the entity referred to in paragraph (a), (b) or (c) of the definition of "Canadian custodian", or paragraph (a) of this definition, has assumed responsibility for all of the custodial obligations of the affiliate for the cash and securities the affiliate holds for a client or investment fund;

-"qualified custodian" means a Canadian custodian or a foreign custodian;
+"qualified custodian" means a Canadian custodian or a foreign custodian;.

-3. Section 1.2 is amended by replacing it with the following:
+3. Section 1.2 is replaced with the following: